 Heart diseases were the leading cause of death among Pacific people (as in the general population).
 Reported rates of heart disease in the Pacific population were lower but death rates were higher compared to other New Zealanders.
 Deaths from heart disease have declined in New Zealand since the 1980s, but the rate of decline among Pacific people has been much lower.
 High blood pressure is more common among Pacific people than other New Zealanders, but they are less likely to seek treatment for this condition.

 In 2006 a world expert on diabetes, Professor Martin Slink, warned that diabetes could wipe out Māori and Pacific Islanders by the end of the century.
 Māori males were 6.5 times more likely and Māori females 10 times more likely to die from diabetes than non-Polynesians, while the mortality rate for Pacific people was five times the non-Polynesian rate.
 While Polynesian people had genes that made diabetes more damaging, Slink said that the problem was exacerbated by Western lifestyles and diets.

 In 2014/15 the prevalence of diabetes in Pacific people was almost three times the national figure, and complications were common.
 These included heart disease, stroke, blindness, kidney failure and lower-limb amputation.
-High obesity rates among Pacific people were one explanation for their propensity to Type 2 diabetes, which is usually linked to diet, and increases with age.
+High obesity rates among Pacific people were one explanation for their propensity to develop Type 2 diabetes, which is usually linked to diet and increases with age.
 Experts also suggested that indigenous people were more susceptible to diabetes as they were not physiologically adapted to Western food and lifestyles.

 In general, incidence of common cancers is similar to that of the total New Zealand population, but Pacific people tend to seek medical treatment later, when the disease is at an advanced stage.
 This may explain why the breast-cancer death rate among Pacific women aged 25–44 is higher than that for the general population.
 Pacific women are more likely to contract and die from cervical cancer, and are less likely to use screening services.

 Ethnicity and disease